jalishah/airborne/README.md

 # ARCADE airborne software

+ARCADE airborne includes all software components which run on the ARCADE UAV system.
+The repository consists of two subrepositories, common and ARCADE/common.
+The general folder structure is shown below:

 * __MOBICOM__ (MOBICOM_PATH defines top-level path)
     * __common__ (MOBICOM common)
         * __scl__: signaling and communication link